Have I missed the boat?

 The short-term answer is no … but.
 Not the clearest answer I know.
 I would be cautious on London property; it is getting toppy, but if you believe the globalisation story will see the international rich getting exponentially richer then property prices could go to obscene levels.
 The rest of the UK however, is going to depend on much more mundane issues, such as growth in the economy, and off course economic confidence.

 The reality is, the heady days of the property investing late nineties and early noughties will not be returning in the next couple of decades.
 Investors contemplating buying now should see property as a safe place to save their cash, aided of course by a nice bit of rental income.
 Those investors hoping to see a dramatic shifts upwards in capital values might be disappointed.
-The risks in my view are still to the downside.
+There are still risks in my view are still to the downside.
 But hey, this view will never be popular with the headline writers.
 They are only interested in talking about a housing booms or busts.

 Post your views on the prospects for residential property investment.